 There are many reasons why your AC system freezes up in Elkhart.
-Most all of them frequently need experienced AC repair.
+Nearly all of them frequently need experienced AC repair.

 After the ice disappears, switch the temperature back to normal.
-If your unit freezes a second time, contact BW/Cook Service Experts to fix the malfunction.
+If your unit freezes repeatedly, contact BW/Cook Service Experts to fix the issue.

 Here are a couple other other reasons why your equipment may be freezing up.

 Low refrigerant—Freezing could be a result of a refrigerant leak.

 What creates a leak?

 - Resistance from piping vibrating against other components

 How long your equipment has been running and the spot of the leak determine whether you should repair or replace your AC system.

 Dusty evaporator coil—Over time, the evaporator coil attracts dirt and creates problems much like a clogged filter.
 You’ll gradually lose airflow until your equipment freezes or stops cooling.
 You’ll need to call BW/Cook Service Experts to fix the issue.

 Malfunctioning blower motor or relay—A blower motor working at an inaccurate speed or not running at all can result in freezing.
 It can also be sporadic, going at maximum speed and going slower after it gets too hot.
 Or a relay can make it run one time and not the following time.
 In either situation, you will need to get in touch with BW/Cook Service Experts to correct the problem.